Knowledge Graph Embedding Methods for Entity Alignment: An Experimental Review: Experimental Setting

 \begin{enumerate} \item[\textbf{Q1.}] \emph{What are the critical factors that affect the effectiveness of relation-based and attribute-based methods and how sensitive are the methods to hyperparameters tuning?}

-Negative sampling and the range of the entity neighborhood are the two critical factors that affect the performance of the relation-based methods.
+\emph{Negative sampling} and the range of the entity neighborhood are the two critical factors that affect the performance (see Table~\ref{tab:scores}) of the relation-based methods.
 Specifically, negative sampling helps the methods to exploit the rich semantic information that dense KGs offer, in order to distantiate dissimilar entities in an embedding space with limited dimensions.
-However, negative sampling harms the methods when the KGs are very sparse (average relations per entity $<$ 3), since in that case, similar entities are already far in the embedding space and this technique further increases their distance.
-The more negative samples per positive sample of KGs, the more the increment.
+However, negative sampling harms the effectiveness of methods when the KGs are very sparse (average relations per entity $<$ 3).
+This is due to the fact that similar entities lie already far in the embedding space and negative sampling further increases their distance: the more negative samples per positive sample (see Table~\ref{tab:categories2}) of KGs, the more the distance increases.

-In addition, by increasing the range of the neighborhood that a method exploits, both close and distant neighbors are taken into account when learning entity embeddings.
-However, using an increasing number of features for learning embeddings, results to an increased dimensionality of the embedding space under the default neural-network architecture that the methods use.
-Moreover, enlarging the range of the entity neighborhood comes at the risk of incorporating more noisy information into the embeddings, due to considering distant neighbors that are irrelevant to the embedded entity.
-In this context, to alleviate the noise of the embeddings, we also need a high number of negative samples or attention mechanisms that weight relevant and important neighbors.
+Moreover, by increasing the \emph{range of the neighborhood} that a method exploits, information from both close and distant neighbors is aggregated to learn entity embeddings.
+However, an increased number of features for learning embeddings, will also increase the dimensionality of the embedding space under the default neural-network architecture that each method use.
+Additionally, multi-hop relations entails the risk of modeling noisy information from irrelevant distant neighbors.
+To alleviate the noise in embeddings, we need either a high number of negative samples or attention mechanisms that weight relevant and important neighbors.

-Negative sampling also impacts the performance of attribute-based methods that exploit both the structural (i.e., relations) and factual (i.e., attribute values) information of entities.
-Note that any additional source of similarity evidence boosts the performance of attribute-based methods, such as the textual descriptions (KDCoE), the literals (MultiKE and AttrE), the entity names (MultiKE) or predicate names (AttrE).
+\emph{Interaction-based} methods that compare the pairwise similarity of attributes' values of both close and distant neighbors, are less affected by negative sampling on sparse KGs.
+They can also cope with the noise introduced by the aggregation of distant neighbors, but they require highly similar attributes, independently of the density of the KGs.
+As a matter of fact, any additional source of similarity evidence, such as textual descriptions (KDCoE, BERT\_INT), literals (MultiKE, AttrE and BERT\_INT), entity names (MultiKE, BERT\_INT) or predicate names (AttrE), boosts the performance of attribute-based methods.

 \item[\textbf{Q2.}] \emph{What is the improvement in the effectiveness of embedding-based entity alignment methods, if we consider not only the structural relations of entities, but also their attribute values?}